dkershner6/projen-constructs/packages/dkershner6-projen-nx-monorepo/docs/interfaces/NxMonorepoProjectOptions.md

 • `Optional` `Readonly` **codeCovTokenSecret**: `string`

-Define the secret name for a specified https://codecov.io/ token A secret is required to send coverage for private repositories.
+Define the secret name for a specified https://codecov.io/ token A secret is required to send coverage for private repositories

 **`Default`**